Most tests for COVID-19 involve taking a swab sample from the back of the nose, throat, or both. But some tests require a blood sample.

 Some people require a prescription for a test, and some tests are only available in certain locations.
 An at-home test may produce a result right away, or a person may have to send their sample to a laboratory for analysis.
 In some cases, a collection service is available.

-Rapid tests, also called direct-to-consumer or over-the-counter tests, are also available for purchase online, often without a prescription.
+Rapid tests, also called direct-to-consumer or over-the-counter tests, are also available for purchase online and in retail locations like pharmacies and grocery stores.
 Make sure that any such test has authorization from the Food and Drug Administration (FDA).

 Not all tests are suitable for everyone.
 Contact a healthcare professional or visit the local health department’s website to learn about the available options and confirm which type of test is appropriate.